abalabokhin/NWNForBG/README.md

 ---------

 * Russian, based on Russian NWN translation from 1C
-* English (partially taken from original NWN texts with script (there are can be some errors), partially machine translated and proof-read (not fully yet) by paladn84
+* English, partially taken from original NWN texts with script (there are can be some errors), partially machine translated and proof-read by paladn84 and megrimlock

 Description:
 ------------